2016 Munich knife attack: Investigation

-A spokesperson at the Bavarian state criminal investigation office stated that she could not confirm that the attack was related to terrorism.
-The police said that the attack was done with "political motive," based on "made statements".
-Ken Heidenreich, spokesperson of the prosecutor's office, said on the morning of 10 May that an "Islamistic background" was likely.
+On 10 May 2016 a spokesperson at the Bavarian state criminal investigation office stated that she could not confirm that the attack was related to terrorism; The same day the police said that the attack was done with "political motive," based on "made statements", and a spokesperson of the prosecutor's office, said that an "Islamistic background" was likely.

 Later that day, it was reported that the perpetrator had drug and mental problems and was treated two days earlier.
-The assumption that the attacker was an Islamist was ruled out, but a political motive is still being considered, though the attacker appeared to be confused during the interrogation.
-The perpetrator was not cooperating during first interrogation, but he later admitted to committing the attack.
+The assumption that the attacker was an Islamist was ruled out, but a political motive was still being considered, though the attacker appeared to be confused during the interrogation, was not cooperating during first interrogation, but later admitted to committing the attack.
 No links to terrorist networks were known.
 The police established a special commission, consisting of 80 officers.
 The perpetrator's cell phone and tablet computer were found and evaluated; in addition, CCTV recordings from the train and station were investigated.